RyanSusana/elepy-wiki/documentation/1-INTRODUCTION.md

-# Welcome to the Elepy docs!
+# Welcome to the Elepy documentation!
 You can find a list of links in the sidebar